Sukomal07/Assignment-2/README.md

 The counter app component displays a numerical value along with buttons to increment and decrement that value.
 It uses React state to maintain the counter's current state and updates the UI accordingly when the user interacts with the buttons.

-## Contributing

-Contributions to this project are welcome.
-If you find any issues or would like to add new features, feel free to submit a pull request.
-Before making changes, please review the [contributing guidelines](CONTRIBUTING.md).

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-Feel free to customize, modify, or enhance the components and features as per your requirements.
-Happy coding! 🚀